 The 'Next' section discusses 'Adjusting the Toilet Tank Water Level'.
 Check the 'Home Repair Topics Menu' at the top of the page, if this is not your problem.

-It may make economic sense to lower the water level in the tank.
+Setting the toilet tank water level to the proper height will insure a toilet that flushes properly.
+It may make economic sense to lower the water level in the tank, to save money.
 However, it does not make good toilet flushing sense.

 See the article 'How to Fix a Toilet' if this is not your problem, it covers all of the toilet repair topics.